niclake/niclake.github.io/_posts/2021-12-28-year-of-habits.md

 ---
 layout: post
-title: "Deadlines (or, On Writing)"
+title: "The Year of Habits"
 categories: Personal
 ---